ucopacme/codestar/README.md

 }
 ```

-Modify init template to suit your needs (note that you'll chose github or codecommit for
+Modify init template to suit your needs (note that you'll use github or codecommit for
 the sourcecode.
-You may remove other paramaters as needed eg
+You may remove other paramaters as needed eg clientRequestToken):
-clientRequestToken):

 ```
 cat /tmp/init-template.json